 The Eisenhower Principle does not require any prior knowledge of the application.
 Separate tools – in addition to a sheet of paper and a pen – are also not required.
 The ideal result would be lists of tasks that have to be completed immediately, that can be planned, that should be delegated and that can be easily ignored or deleted.

-Advantages and disadvantages of the Eisenhower Matrix
+Advantages of the Eisenhower Matrix

 The Eisenhower principle offers several advantages:

 - It is easy to understand and use.
 It does not require any special previous knowledge and no training period.

 - The division of tasks into the four categories can usually be completed quickly.
 In addition, time hogs – non-important and non-urgent tasks – are easy to identify.